Singularities and asymptotics of solutions of the Chandrasekhar-Hailton-Jacobi equation

 This implies $\dsps \liminf_{r\to 0}r^qe^{u(r)}>0$ and we conclude by Step 1.

 \qeda

 \nind\Remark As a consequence of $(\ref{Q2-15})$, we have \bel{Q2-1xx} \lim_{x\to 0}|x|^qe^{u(x)}=mq^q. \ee\\

 \nind\Remark The existence of singular solutions satisfying $(\ref{Q2-1*})$ is not difficult to obtain by a variant of the method of super and sub solutions.
-For the existence of solutions of eikonal type, the proof of existence is much more difficult and will be consider in another article. \\
+For the existence of solutions of eikonal type (actually radial), the proof of existence is much more difficult and is proved in \cite{BV-V3}. \\

 \nind{\it Open problem}.
-We conjecture that the assumption$( \ref{Q2-2n})$ can be weaken and replaced by \bel{Q2-2n*}\dsps \limsup_{x\to 0}|x|^qe^{u(x)}>0.\ee If it were true this will give a complete classification of singularities of solutions of $(\ref{Na-1})$ in $B_{1}\setminus\{0\}$ in the case $q>2$.
+We conjecture that the assumption$( \ref{Q2-2n})$ can be weaken and replaced by \bel{Q2-2n*}\dsps \limsup_{x\to 0}|x|^qe^{u(x)}>0.\ee If it were true this would give a complete classification of singularities of solutions of $(\ref{Na-1})$ in $B_{1}\setminus\{0\}$ in the case $q>2$.
 Note that this result valid if $u$ is a radial function.

-\mysection{Behaviour at infinity} In this section we give upper estimates of solutions on $(\ref{Na-1})$ in an exterior domain of $\BBR^N$.
+\mysection{Behaviour at infinity} In this section we give upper estimates of solutions of $(\ref{Na-1})$ in an exterior domain of $\BBR^N$.